paper-toaster/osu-wiki/wiki/Multi/en.md

 **Multi** or **Multiplayer** is a game mode in which up to 16 players can compete against each other on a single map decided by the host.
 It has three different modes in which players can play competitively or cooperatively: [Team Mode](#team-mode), [Tag Coop](<!---->), and [Tag Team Versus](<!---->).

+*Notice to `Cutting Edge` build users: In order to access the Multiplayer lobby and its functions, the signed-in account must have an active [osu!supporter](/wiki/osu!supporter).*

 Players can find the Multi mode by pressing the `Multi` button under `Play` on the main menu, or by pressing the `P` key followed by the `M` key on the main menu to enter through keyboard shortcuts.

 In order to access multiplayer functions, users must be connected to the internet and be signed in to their osu! account.
 If these requirements are fulfilled, upon entering, users will be directed to the *lobby*.